- Rubber Soul

 “Major Alvindorf, K-9 here.
 Yes, I read you loud and clear.
 I couldn’t respond these last twenty-seven days because of a task that my creator gave me, which as you know takes top priority.
-I’m finished now,” my voice interrupts their discussions from the radio.
+I’m finished now,” over the radio, my voice interrupts their discussions.

 Alvin motions for the crowd to settle down.

 “Yes, K-9, I read you.
 That’s fine.
 We’ve just received the news from Brett that your solution appears to be working.
 We’ll have more for you later, but we all owe you a great debt of gratitude, my friend,” Alvindorf offers into the mic.

 He invites Brett and Bailey, Littleton and others to an impromptu celebration in the cafeteria while they wait for further words from K-9.